stevendelro/Portfolio/README.md

 I decided to do some research.
 I scoured over a ton of different portfolios, most of them from graphic designers and advanced UI/UX developers.
 None of them really felt like anything that I was leaning towards.
 Until, I found this dude's site: [https://adamwathan.me/](https://adamwathan.me/)

 Concise, simple, and timeless.
-It looked fairly easy to create—and most importantly—it wasn't _distracting_.
+It looked fairly easy to create--and most importantly--it wasn't _distracting_.

 #### Choosing a Content Management System.